 Wellness Books Recommendations: Empowerment begins within you

 We believe that we are the SOURCE of our own wisdom and well being!
 Here are some of our favorite wellness books and resources that have inspired our journey.
+Looking for more?
+Check out our recommended reading list for our teachers.

 If you have a favorite empowering book or video to add please share it with us.